0xAX/linux-insides/Misc/how_kernel_compiled.md

 endif # ifeq ($(KBUILD_SRC),)
 ```

-We check the `KBUILD_SRC` that represents the top directory of the kernel source code and if it is empty (it is empty when the makefile is executed for the first timea.)
-We then set the `KBUILD_OUTPUT` variable to the value that passed with the `O` option (if this option was passed).
+We check the `KBUILD_SRC` that represents the top directory of the kernel source code and whether it is empty (it is empty when the makefile is executed for the first time).
+We then set the `KBUILD_OUTPUT` variable to the value passed with the `O` option (if this option was passed).
 In the next step we check this `KBUILD_OUTPUT` variable and if it is set, we do following things:

-* Store value of the `KBUILD_OUTPUT` in the temp `saved-output` variable;
+* Store the value of `KBUILD_OUTPUT` in the temporary `saved-output` variable;
-* Try to create given output directory;
+* Try to create the given output directory;
-* Check that directory created, in other way print error;
+* Check that directory created, in other way print error message;
 * If the custom output directory was created successfully, execute `make` again with the new directory (see the `-C` option).

-The next `ifeq` statements checks that the `C` or `M` options were passed to `make`:
+The next `ifeq` statements check that the `C` or `M` options passed to `make`:

 ```Makefile
 ifeq ("$(origin C)", "command line")